software-mansion-labs/EIP712-cairo-article/article.md

     alloc_locals;
     let (domain_separator_check) = domain_sep.read();
     let (check) = uint256_eq(domain_separator_check, Uint256(0,0));
-    // It domain separator is anything but 0 then it has already been set and it should remain unchangable with_attr error_message(
+    // If domain separator is anything but 0 then it has already been set and it should remain unchangable with_attr error_message(
         "Domain separator hash can only be set once."
     ){